 \section{Introduction}

-AI models represent their learned concepts, like the \example{Golden Gate Bridge}, as linear directions in latent space, called \textit{features}~\citep{bricken2023monosemanticity}.
-Understanding a model's features helps us anticipate its behavior, assess its human-alignment, and intervene to ensure safe outcomes~\citep{templeton2024scaling}.
-Towards this goal, automated interpretability assigns human-readable descriptions to each feature by analyzing patterns in its response to input data~\citep{paulo2024automatically,bills2023language,neuronpedia}.
+Large language models (LLMs) represent their learned concepts, like the \example{Golden Gate Bridge}, as linear directions in latent space called \textit{features}~\citep{bricken2023monosemanticity}.
+Understanding a model's features helps us anticipate its behavior, assess its alignment, and intervene to ensure safe outcomes~\citep{templeton2024scaling}.
+Automated interpretability assigns human-readable descriptions to each feature by analyzing patterns in its response to input data~\citep{bills2023language,neuronpedia,paulo2024automatically}.
 With feature descriptions, researchers have identified how models encode domain-relevant concepts, like protein structures~\citep{gujral2025sparse}, and reconstructed circuits of features that correspond to complex behaviors, like medical diagnoses~\citep{lindsey2025biology}.

 Despite the advantages of feature descriptions, natural language is an imprecise interface for describing the computational roles features play in a model's inference.
 Current automated interpretability methods often yield overly verbose or inconsistent descriptions~\citep{huang2023rigorously}, reflecting the difficulty of capturing tightly bounded feature behaviors in free-form text.
 Moreover, because natural language is prone to ambiguity, it is poorly suited for interpretability tasks that require compositional reasoning, such as studying feature complexity or identifying redundant features.
 As a result, even recent work identifying feature circuits in LLMs report needing skilled human relabeling to describe a feature's role in the network~\citep{ameisen2025circuit}.